 Pull Furniture Away From the Walls

-A few inches between the wall and the back of your couch, for example, will make the living room look more open.
+Leaving just a few inches between the wall and the back of your couch, for instance, will create a more open and spacious living room.

 Add Vertical Stripes